Washington (name): Origin and dissemination

-The name itself is a name of origin and refers to place names in England, such as Washington, Tyne and Wear, from which the ancestors of George Washington are said to have come.
+"Washington" is a name of origin and refers to place names in England, such as Washington, Tyne and Wear, from which the ancestors of George Washington are said to have come.

 The word became a surname in 1183 when William de Hertburn took the name William de Wassyngtona.
-In 1657 the name came to Virginia; from 1789 to 1797 George Washington was president.
-Since this time the given name spread throughout the US as patriotic.
-In addition to a genealogical origin of the name, it is also (as with Abraham Lincoln and other persons associated with abolition of slavery in America) a favored assumed name of freed slaves and thus a widely spread surname of their progeny in the black population of the US.
+In 1657, the name came to Virginia.
+It later gained prominence due to General (later president) George Washington from the Washington family.
+In addition to the genealogical origin and spread of the surname, it was also (as with Abraham Lincoln and other persons associated with abolition of slavery in America) a favored assumed surname of freed slaves and thus a widely spread surname among the black population of the United States.

 Washington as a male given name is derived from the surname.
 It is particularly popular in the United States and South America, evoking the memory of George Washington.